IdentityVerification/license-usage-logs-uploader/README.md

 # microblink-license-usage-logs-uploader

-Microblink License Usage log's client for sending logs to the Microblink License Usage log's service
+Microblink License Usage log's client for sending logs to the Microblink License Usage log's service.
+This application is open-sourced and it could be modified by consulting the Microblink Support team with keeping requirements which are responsible for delivering BlinkID Verify Server and FaceTec Server license usage logs.

+All logs will be delivered to the public service at https://license-usage-logs.microblink.com authorized with correct credentials of specific ingress source which should be created at Microblink Developer Hub https://license-usage-logs.microblink.com/ingress-source

+To use application out-of-the-box as standalone "black box", please deploy it as Docker container from the prebuilt Docker image available publicly at [Docker Hub](https://hub.docker.com/r/microblink/license-usage-logs-uploader).

+## Source

+The application's source is available at https://github.com/BlinkID/license-usage-logs-uploader

 ## Docker